salesforce/QAConv/README.md

 ❱❱❱ python evaluate.py data/tst.json prediction/ --folder
 ```

+## Ethics
+We have used only the publicly available transcripts data and adhere to their guideline, for example, the Media data is for research-purpose only and cannot be used for commercial purpose.
+As conversations may have biased views, for example, specific political opinions from speakers, the transcripts and QA pairs will likely contain them.
+The content of the transcripts and summaries only reflect the views of the speakers, not the authors' point-of-views.
+We would like to remind our dataset users that there could have potential bias, toxicity, and subjective opinions in the selected conversations which may impact model training.
+Please view the content and data usage with discretion.

 ## Report
 Please create an issue or send an email to wu.jason@salesforce.com for any questions/bugs/etc.